Nominations for two Board Members for IFPRI

 Dr. Fan received a PhD in applied economics from the University of Minnesota and bachelor’s and master’s degrees from Nanjing Agricultural University in China.

-Catherine L. Kling is Professor of Economics at Iowa State University and the Center for Agricultural and Rural Development.
-She received her Ph.D. from the University of Maryland and began her professional career at the University of California, Davis.
-Her research interests include non-market valuation methods, especially revealed preference approaches, and interdisciplinary analyses focusing on policy design and incentives for the provision of ecosystem services from agriculture.
-Her research has been published in the Economic Journal, the Review of Economics and Statistics, the American Journal of Agricultural Economics, the Journal of Environmental Economics and Management, Economic Inquiry, the Journal of Public Economics, Land Economics, and elsewhere.
+Catherine L. Kling is a Professor of Economics at Iowa State University and the Center for Agricultural and Rural Development.
+Her research interests include nonmarket valuation methods, especially revealed preference approaches, and interdisciplinary analyses focusing on policy design and incentives for the provision of ecosystem services from agriculture.
+Her research has been published in the Economic Journal, Review of Economics and Statistics, American Journal of Agricultural Economics, Journal of Environmental Economics and Management, Economic Inquiry, Journal of Public Economics, Land Economics, and elsewhere.

-Alongside these scientific activities, she had been intensively engaged in research management, acting as Coordinator of the National Rice Research Program (1989 to 1993), Executive Secretary of the Embrapa Grains Program (1997 to 2001), Deputy Head of R&D (2001 to 2003) and Center Director (2004 to 2008) of Embrapa Rice and Beans, Goiania, GO.
-In 2009 she moved to Embrapa Headquarters in Brasilia to act as Advisor to Embrapa's President (2009).
-In 2010, she had been was nominated the Center Director of a new research unit (Embrapa Studies and Training), also in Brasilia.
+Alongside these scientific activities, she was intensively engaged in research management, acting as Coordinator of the National Rice Research Program (1989 to 1993), Executive Secretary of the Embrapa Grains Program (1997 to 2001), Deputy Head of R&D (2001 to 2003), and Center Director of Embrapa Rice and Beans, Goiania, GO (2004 to 2008).
+In 2009 she moved to Embrapa headquarters in Brasilia to act as Advisor to Embrapa's President (2009).
+In 2010, she was nominated as Center Director of a new research unit (Embrapa Studies and Training), also in Brasilia.

-In her various technical and management activities, she always acted to promote the Brazilian rice production chain.
-She has had an active participation in the Brazilian Ministry of Agriculture Rice Productive Chain Chamber, has presided by four times the organizing committee of the National Meeting of Rice Research (RENAPA) (1990, 1994, 2002, and 2006), twice the Congress of Rice Productive Chain (2002 and 2006) and coordinated the national activities of the International Year of Rice promoted by FAO (2004).
-One of her contributions to the production chain was to coordinate the national campaign “Rice and Beans, the Perfect Pair,” aimed to enhance public awareness about the complementarity and nutritional value of traditional Brazilian staple food, which was gradually decreasing in consumption.
+She actively participated in the Brazilian Ministry of Agriculture Rice Production Chain Chamber, presided over the organizing committee of the National Meeting of Rice Research (RENAPA) four times (1990, 1994, 2002, and 2006), presided over the Congress of Rice Production Chain two times (2002 and 2006), and coordinated the national activities of the International Year of Rice promoted by FAO (2004).
+She coordinated the national campaign “Rice and Beans, the Perfect Pair,” aimed at enhancing public awareness about the complementarity and nutritional value of traditional Brazilian staple foods, for which consumption had been gradually decreasing.

-Internationally, she has been involved/working as a member of the Advisory Board of the International Network for Genetic Evaluation of Rice (INGER) Global and Latin America (1990–1995), member of the Scientific Council of the Consultative Group on International Agricultural Research (2009–2010), and member of the Advisory Committee for the Conference “Leveraging Agriculture to Improve Nutrition and Health,” organized by IFPRI (2010–2011).
-Currently, Beatriz is a member of the Strategic Advisory Council of IFPRI and member of the Oversight Committee of the Global Rice Science Partnership (GRiSP), coordinated by the International Rice Research Institute (IRRI).
+Internationally, she has been a member of the Advisory Board of the International Network for Genetic Evaluation of Rice (INGER) Global and Latin America (1990–1995), a member of the Scientific Council of the Consultative Group on International Agricultural Research (CGIAR) (2009–2010), and a member of the Advisory Committee for the conference “Leveraging Agriculture to Improve Nutrition and Health,” organized by IFPRI (2010–2011).
+Currently, she is a member of the Strategic Advisory Council of IFPRI and a member of the Oversight Committee of the Global Rice Science Partnership (GRiSP), coordinated by the International Rice Research Institute (IRRI).

-Dr. Udomkesmalee (Wasantwisut) is Senior Advisor and Former Director of the Institute of Nutrition, Mahidol University, Thailand.
+Dr. Udomkesmalee (Wasantwisut) is a Senior Advisor to and a former Director of the Institute of Nutrition, Mahidol University, Thailand.
 She holds the position of Adjunct Associate Professor in the Department of International Health, Bloomberg School of Public Health, Johns Hopkins University.
 Her research interests include micronutrient assessment, bioavailability and metabolism, micronutrient interaction especially of vitamin A and zinc or iron and zinc, and micronutrient and immune function.

-In addition to serving on the IFPRI board, she is a member of several international bodies and international committees: Independent Expert Group for Global Nutrition Report; WHO Nutrition Topic Advisory Group on ICD Revision Project; the International Zinc Nutrition Consultative Group; Steering Committee of the Micronutrient Forum; the Global Alliance for Improved Nutrition (GAIN) Partnership Council; and the Scientific and Public Health Advisory Committee of the International Life Sciences Institute (ILSI) Southeast Asia Region, as well as its Scientific Director.
+She is a member of the Independent Expert Group of the Global Nutrition Report; the WHO Nutrition Topic Advisory Group on ICD Revision Project; the International Zinc Nutrition Consultative Group; the Steering Committee of the Micronutrient Forum; the Global Alliance for Improved Nutrition (GAIN) Partnership Council; and the Scientific and Public Health Advisory Committee of the International Life Sciences Institute (ILSI) Southeast Asia Region, as well as its Scientific Director.
 She is a founding member of the International Society for Implementation Science in Nutrition (ISISN) and the Country Network Facilitator of the Scaling Up Nutrition (SUN) Movement.

-She received her PhD in nutritional biochemistry and metabolism from Massachusetts Institute of Technology (MIT), USA, in 1985.
+She received her PhD in nutritional biochemistry and metabolism from the Massachusetts Institute of Technology (MIT) in 1985.
 Her postdoctoral training was at the Vitamin and Mineral Nutrition Laboratory, Beltsville Human Nutrition Research Center, United States Department of Agriculture (USDA), Beltsville, Maryland, USA, in 1987.